-But that means you’ll have to add more and more negative keywords to build a narrower audience.
+But that means you’ll have to add more and more negative keywords to your list in order to build a narrower audience.

 That’s why it’s important to learn your negative keyword match types and use them appropriately.

-It’s like keyword match types in that you can provide exact matches, phrase matches, and broad matches.
+It’s similar to keyword match types in that you can provide exact matches, phrase matches, and broad matches.

-Your best bet is to keep a chart like this handy:
+Your best bet is to keep a chart like this one handy:

 And then keep a vigilant watch on the results of your ad campaigns.